Product

 RepeatFlow is designed with account-based sync.

-The app uses email sign-in and shows sync status so you can understand whether your changes are saved.
+The planned first version uses email sign-in and shows sync status so you can understand whether changes are saved.

 Example states: